Skip to content

 |

-The Gold Card program requires a $1,000,000 contribution to the U.S. government as its primary financial requirement.
-This is the figure that dominates public discussion, but it does not represent the complete financial picture.
-Like any immigration pathway, the Gold Card involves additional costs for legal representation, document preparation, and ancillary expenses that increase the total financial commitment beyond the base payment.
+The Gold Card program, established by Executive Order 14351 (signed September 19, 2025) and launched December 10, 2025 through trumpcard.gov, requires a $1,000,000 "gift" (the program's official characterization) to the U.S. Treasury as its primary financial requirement.
+A $2,000,000 corporate option and a $5,000,000 Platinum Card tier also exist.
+This is the figure that dominates public discussion, but it does not represent the complete cost.
+The Gold Card also involves a $15,000 application fee, a $375 processing fee per person, plus costs for legal representation, document preparation, and ancillary expenses that increase the total financial commitment beyond the base payment.

-Trust tier notice: Gold Card cost details carry a Yellow trust tier because the program's fee structure is still developing.
+Trust tier notice: Gold Card cost details carry a Yellow trust tier.
+The program's fee structure is now published through trumpcard.gov.
 Legal fee estimates carry a Gray trust tier as derived from market analysis.

 Important: Immigration law is complex and individual circumstances vary significantly.
 Consult a qualified immigration attorney for personalized guidance before making any visa application decision.

 This is the non-negotiable core cost.
-The $1,000,000 is paid directly to the U.S. government.
+The $1,000,000 is characterized as a "gift" and paid directly to the U.S. Treasury.
 It is not invested in a business, not held in escrow, and not structured with any return mechanism.
+The capital is not returned.
 In financial terms, this capital is spent at the moment of payment.

 Because the Gold Card is a new program, the legal services market is still developing standardized fee structures.
 Based on the complexity of immigration legal work and early market indicators, the following estimates apply: